Terrorists attack Pakistan Stock Exchange in Karachi; 11 killed, hostage situation foiled

 "India cannot tolerate peace in Pakistan," he said, adding that India was involved in the attack.
 Reacting sharply to Qureshi's remarks, India described it as "absurd comments."
 In a strongly-worded response, External Affairs Ministry Spokesperson Anurag Srivastava said unlike Pakistan, India has no hesitation in condemning terrorism anywhere in the world including in Karachi.

-Sindh Chief Minister Murad Ali Shah condemned the attack and said that it was "akin to an attack on national security and economy".
-"Anti-state elements want to take advantage of the virus situation," he said.
+Later, Pakistan Foreign Office said that the comments made by the MEA about the Karachi attack represent nothing but "obfuscation and denial".
+"India's sophistry, however, cannot hide India's complicity in acts of terrorism against Pakistan," it said.
 The attack happened days after three low-intensity terror strikes were carried out in Karachi, Ghotki and Larkana in Sindh, leaving four people including two Rangers dead and a dozen injured.

 In the last major terror attack in Karachi in November 2018, security forces had foiled an attempt by terrorists to storm the Chinese Consulate building in the nearby Clifton area.